DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Resolvers accepting queries from any client must accept any client public key.
 In particular, an anonymous client can generate a new key pair for every session, or even for every query.

-his mitigates the ability for a resolver to group queries by client public keys, and discover the set of IP addresses a user might have been operating.
+This mitigates the ability for a resolver to group queries by client public keys, and discover the set of IP addresses a user might have been operating.

 Resolvers must rotate the short-term key pair every 24 hours at most, and must throw away the previous secret key.